 - Many elective courses offered are sectoral or theme based and students with work experience contribute to these through their skills and knowledge from their past work.

-The University has had a near 100 % placement record so far.
+The University has an excellent placement record so far.
 All these career opportunities are well compensated and probably much more challenging and personally satisfying than opportunities in other sectors.

-- Over 1000 students, in five batches have graduated and almost all of them are currently engaged with the social sector, placed through the campus placement process.
-Almost 100 organizations visit the campus
+- Over 1300 students, in six batches have graduated and almost all of them are currently engaged with the social sector, placed through the campus placement process.
+More than 90 organisations visit the campus for placements.

 - Many students also decide to pursue fellowships/ do higher studies in their area of interest.

-- The University also has an active social enterprise cell, that encourages students to be entrepreneurs
+- The University also has an active social enterprise cell, that encourages students to be entrepreneurs.
+Click here to know more about social enterprises and organisation founded by our Alumni.

 Facilitating admissions for students with work experience